ghiscoding/Angular-Slickgrid/README.md

 ```

 ### Like it? :star: it
-You like and use **Angular-Slickgrid**?
-Be sure to upvote :star: and feel free to contribute. :construction_worker:👷‍♀️
+You like to use **Angular-Slickgrid**?
+Be sure to upvote :star:, maybe support me with cafeine :coffee: and feel free to contribute. 👷👷‍♀️

-### Like my work?
-You could :star: the lib and maybe support me with cafeine :coffee:.
-Thanks.

 <a href='https://ko-fi.com/N4N679OT' target='_blank'><img height='30' style='border:0px;height:30px;' src='https://az743702.vo.msecnd.net/cdn/kofi3.png?v=0' border='0' alt='Buy Me a Coffee at ko-fi.com' />